 Parents are encouraged to include a variety at all meals and snacks to increase their child’s comfort level with food.
 Weight restoration and resumption of menses are important, but by themselves, are not enough – the work must continue in order for the child to successfully rebuild their relationship with food.
 Encouraging variety helps to excavate remnants of eating disorder thinking, all while shaping the child into a confident and fearless eater.
-We ultimately want kids to be able to eat cake on their birthday (and their friend’s birthdays too!) without having an intense escalation in anxiety, eat in restaurants, travel and have pizza with their friends.
+We ultimately want kids to be able to eat cake on their birthday (and their friend’s birthdays too!) without having an intense escalation in anxiety, eat in restaurants, travel and have pizza from brooklyncraftpizza with their friends.

 How to start using the Plate-by-Plate Approach®